-RT Health is a restricted-member nonprofit health fund for transport and energy sector employees and their families.
+RT Health is a nonprofit health fund originally for transport and energy sector employees and their families but is now open to all.
 It was started more than 120 years ago by a group of railway employees.
-RT Health is part of Members Own Health Funds, an alliance of nonprofit and mutual health funds that promotes the benefits of funds that reward members rather than investors or overseas owners.
+RT Health merged with HCF in 2021 and is part of Members Health, an alliance of nonprofit and mutual health funds.

 Phone: 1300 886 123